Tilak Nagar (Delhi): Location

-Before the Partition, Tilak Nagar was part of the Chaukhandi village.
+Before the Partition of India, Tilak Nagar was part of the Chaukhandi village.
 Tilak Nagar is situated approximately 20 km from the New Delhi Railway Station and 17 km from Delhi's Indira Gandhi International Airport.
 It is connected with Delhi Metro via blue line to the commercial hub of Connaught Place and to adjacent cities Ghaziabad, Gurgaon and Noida making it easy and feasible to commute on a day-to-day basis.

 Neighbourhoods

 Tilak Nagar is surrounded by suburban localities namely Ajay Enclave, Vishnu Garden, Chand Nagar, Ashok Nagar, Fateh Nagar, Shiv Nagar, Virender Nagar, Shahpura, Sant Nagar, Choukhandi, Ganesh Nagar, Krishna Park and upscale localities namely Janakpuri and Mukherji Park.
 It is also surrounded by urban colonies namely Choukhandi and Khyala village.
-A prominent industrial area. above all revenue land of Tihar village Late Ch Chet Ram-Numberdar 17 village in British Raj.

 Government and politics

-Tilak Nagar has been a BJP stronghold since 1993, when for the first time Delhi got its own Chief Minister after a period of 37 years of President's rule.
-The current Member of Legislative Assembly (MLA) from Tilak Nagar Constituency is Jarnail Singh, a candidate from newly formed Aam Aadmi Party emerged victorious after defeating a BJP candidate.
+As of 2016, Tilak Nagar had been a BJP stronghold since 1993, when for the first time Delhi got its own Chief Minister after a period of 37 years of President's rule.
+The Member of Legislative Assembly (MLA) from Tilak Nagar Constituency as of 2015 was Jarnail Singh, a candidate from newly formed Aam Aadmi Party emerged victorious after defeating a BJP candidate.

 Demographics

 Tilak Nagar's population largely consists of Pindi and Pishori Sikhs (Sikhs who migrated to India from cities of Rawalpindi and Peshawar (now in Pakistan) during the Partition of India in 1947).
 It also has substantial population of Jatts, Ramgharia Sikhs and Punjabi Hindus, many of whom had migrated from modern-day Pakistan during late 1940s.
-Most of the resident's occupation is business.
-Almost every Sikh from Tilak Nagar is considered as Bhappa.
+Most of the resident's work in commerce.

-Visitors attractions

-It is quite popular for its market, offering a wide variety of products such as clothing and consumer durables such as most famous for Punjabi marriage rituals items (like Chura, Lawan Suit, Pagri, kangna, and currency garland etc.).
-It has very impressive timber and hardware shops.
-There is a huge and famous furniture market on Jail Road.
-Near Tilak Nagar metro station there are tasty vegetarian and non-vegetarian street food.
-There are many education institutes in its vicinity.
-It has three cinema halls in its vicinity namely PVR Vikas Puri and Pacific Mall and Satyam Janak palace.
-Nearby shopping hubs are Rajouri Garden, Pacific Mall Subhash Nagar, Janakpuri District Center, Uttam Nagar, Vikaspuri PVR complex and Jwala Heri market near Paschim Vihar.
+Shops and amenities

+The Tilak Nagar market sells products including clothing and consumer durables, such as Punjabi marriage rituals items.
+Other local stores include timber, hardware, and furniture stores.
+Three cinema halls exist in the vicinity.